cwfitzgerald/the-station-bot/README.md

 ## Env vars

 The bot requires a connection to a postgres database and a discord bot login tokin.
+The database must have schema that are discribed [here](https://github.com/cwfitzgerald/the-station-bot/blob/master/src/main/scala/com/cwfitz/the_station_bot/database/DBWrapper.scala#L7).
 They should be set in the appropriate env vars.

 `CWF_USE_SSH` equal to `1` if you want the bot to connect using ssh.
 `CWF_HOST` is the host to connect to with ssh.